-Learn how to practice the Ujjayi Pranayama technique to energize the body and mind.
-Surrender to the sound of the ocean breath as a wave of warmth and calmness washes over you.
-In this post, we discuss the steps, benefits, and precautions of Ujjayi Breathing in yoga.
+Deepen your yoga practice with Ujjayi Pranayama, a breathing technique to energize the body and mind.
+Surrender to the ocean sound as a wave of warmth and calmness washes over you.
+In this post, we discuss the steps, contraindications, and Ujjayi Pranayama benefits.

-Ujjayi Pranayama is a form of 'modified' breathwork to restore the natural breathing pattern.
-It promotes full engagement of the diaphragm and stimulates the nervous system’s rest/relaxation response.
-It is used in yoga to calm the mind, reduce anxiety, improve concentration, and regulate body temperature.
+Ujjayi Pranayama is a form of 'modified' yoga breathing to restore the natural pattern of our breath.
+In yoga, it is used to calm the mind, reduce anxiety, improve concentration, and regulate body temperature.

 Ujjayi involves breathing through the nostrils while gently constricting or tightening the throat.
 Doing so creates a soft hissing sound during inhalation and exhalation.
 This rhythmic “ocean sound” anchors the mind and acts as a metronome for movement and awareness.

-You can practice Ujjayi Pranayama anytime, anywhere.
-It can be used while standing, lying down (supine or prone), or sitting on a firm chair with the correct posture.
-It also has potential therapeutic applications for certain health conditions.
+This 'ocean breath' promotes full engagement of the diaphragm and stimulates the nervous system’s rest/relaxation response.
+You can practice it anytime, anywhere.
+It can be done while standing, lying down (supine or prone), or sitting on a firm chair with the correct posture.

 Meaning and Etymology

 Ujjayi (ooo-jai) is a combination of two Sanskrit words – Ud (upwards) + Jaya (victory or success).
 Thereby, Ujjayi Pranayama translates to 'to lift upwards' or 'the breath of victory.'
 Lift what, you ask?
 Lift the chest as you breathe, and also lift prana to the mind in this context.